Risks to the Glen Canyon Dam: 1983–84 flooding

-In May 1983, three years after Lake Powell was first filled, an unusually long-lasting winter due to the 1982–83 El Niño event produced increased snowfall over the entire 108335 sqmi multi-state Colorado River basin.
+In May 1983, three years after Lake Powell was first filled, an unusually long-lasting winter due to the 1982–83 El Niño event produced increased snowfall over the entire 108335 mi2 multi-state Colorado River basin.
 Dam engineers anticipated a normal winter, and maintained reservoir levels at their usual levels through the winter.

 Inflow capacity

 Spring ended with a sudden influx of warm weather and then rain.
 The combination of rain and snowmelt eventually produced a combined inflow into Lake Powell of over 111500 ft3 per second.

 The average annual peak flow prior to 1963 was 93400 ft3 per second.
 The Bureau of Reclamation states that the highest inflow the Glen Canyon Dam can withstand is 697000 ft3 per second, almost seven times the 1983 total.

 Outflow capacity

 Glen Canyon Dam has two tunnel spillways capable of allowing 276000 ft3/s to bypass the dam's regular spillways.
 The spillway tunnels were excavated around both abutments of the dam, dropping steeply from their control gates on Lake Powell to connect with the lower reaches of the diversion tunnels, which were utilized as the lower ends of the dam's spillways.
 This measure saved cost, but introduced a weak point at the elbow where the two tunnels intersected.
 The upper ends of the diversion tunnels were then sealed with a solid concrete "plug".

 While this made the spillways more economical to construct, they had less capacity in part because engineers must maintain at least 30 percent clearance between the water level and the tunnel ceiling. in addition to the tunnel spillways, the dam has a set of river outlet works designed to release 15000 ft3 per second.
 The dam also releases water through the dam's power turbines, which are capable of releasing 31500 ft3 per second.
-The official spillway capacity is 208000 cuft/s.
+The official spillway capacity is 208000 ft3/s.